-- 1. Regular Semester Examinations will be conducted at the end of each semester.
+- a.
+Regular Semester Examinations will be conducted at the end of each semester.
 The duration of Examinations will be three (3) hours for those subjects having 100 Marks (80 + 20).
 Semester examinations shall be conducted and results will be announced by the University.
 The examination for the practical courses will be held at the end of each semester.
-The University will issue the semester mark list after each semester examination and the final consolidated mark list showing the marks scored in all the six semesters after the successful completion of the BMS Hotel Management Degree programme. - 2.
-The end semester examination will have individually 100 marks for each subject with 80 marks external and 20 marks internal. - 3.
+The University will issue the semester mark list after each semester examination and the final consolidated mark list showing the marks scored in all the six semesters after the successful completion of the BMS HMDegree programme. - b.
+The end semester examination will have individually 100 marks for each subject with 80 marks external and 20 marks internal.

+- c.
 The Internal Assessment shall be done on the basis of (I) periodical tests, subject to minimum of two tests for each subject.
-(II)Assignments and (III) class participation and attendance. - 4.
+(II)Assignments and (III) class participation and attendance. - d.
 Sixth Semester Industrial Exposure Training Scheme: Industrial Training is an in integral part of the curriculum.
 Student has to undergo industrial training minimum 22 weeks at a single stretch.
-They will be awarded altogether 500 marks for the industrial training which includes 100 marks (80+20) for each training report and viva voce. - 1.
-Evaluation and Grading: The Evaluation of each Course shall consists of two parts - a.
-Continuous Evaluation (CE) - b.
-End Semester Evaluation (ESE)
+They will be awarded altogether 500 marks for the industrial training which includes 100 marks (80+20) for each training report and viva voce.